alire-project/deepend/README.txt

-takes advantages of the new features of the language, including defaults for discriminated types, functions with in out parameters instead of access parameters, pre/post conditions, expression functions, subtype predicates, invariants, simpler iterator syntax, and most importantly utilization of the new standard subpools storage package, Ada.Storage_Pools.Subpools.
+takes advantages of the new features of the language, including defaults for discriminated types, functions with in out parameters instead of access parameters, pre/post conditions, expression functions, subtype predicates, type invariants, simpler iterator syntax, and most importantly utilization of the new standard subpools storage package, Ada.Storage_Pools.Subpools.
+In Ada 2012, the Default_Storage_Pool pragma may be used to specify a Deepend pool as the default storage pool.
+See RM (13.11.3).

 7.0 TEST EXECUTABLES
 ====================